robert0714/packt-Kubernetes-A-Complete-DevOps-Cookbook-2020/chapter6/kasten/README.md

 * Backing up an application
 * Restoring an application
 ## Installing Kasten
+Due to Kasten including PROMETHEUS , the minimum system requirements for PROMETHEUS is :
+* 4 GB RAM.
+* CPU on the level of 5th generation Pentium/Core i3 or equivalent.
+So the worker node need to adjust the Ram to 4 GB .
 Let's perform the following steps to install Kasten as a backup solution in our Kubernetes
 cluster:
 1. Add the K10 helm repository: